bbauska/Coursera-Bootstrap/readme.md

 First step, we would set up the script for cleaning out that distribution folder essentially meaning, delete the distribution folder.

-To do that, I\'m going to take the help of an NPM module called as rimfraf.
+To do that, I&apos;m going to take the help of an NPM module called as rimfraf.

 I will install npm \--save-dev rimfraf.
 This module helps us to clean out a folder completely.
 So once I have installed this, then I will set up a script in my package.json file to clean out all the files.

-Going to the package.json file, I\'m going to add in, so remember always that coma is very, very important in those scripts.
-Sometimes you\'ll run into problems just because you forgot the comma.
+Going to the package.json file, I&apos;m going to add in, so remember always that coma is very, very important in those scripts.
+Sometimes you&apos;ll run into problems just because you forgot the comma.
 So make sure you put those commas where necessary.

-The next descript that I\'m going to add is, clean, obviously as the name implies, this is going to clean out my folder.
+The next descript that I&apos;m going to add is, clean, obviously as the name implies, this is going to clean out my folder.

 I will say rimraf dist.